mapact/personal-growth-log/README.md

-# personal-growth-log
+# Personal Growth Log
+## Introduction
-To track growth in specific skills, idea is similar to captain's log.
+To track growth in specific skills.
 Users are able to get a view of their growth on a growth graph